profoundinventions/php-houdini/simple-array-patterns.rst

 In this example, we're autocompleting a method from a definition in the array stored in the static property ``$methodDefinitions``.
-The definition has to include both the method name and the return type in for a completion match to be generated.
+The definition has to include both the method name and the return type in order for a completion match to be generated.
 The name is matched with the ``ArrayPattern::NAME`` placeholder.
 Whatever is in the array will be used in th completion.